 Signature Healthcare Brockton Hospital School of Nursing offers a number of financial aid programs to help students with their educational needs.
 Financial Aid is awarded on a needs basis and on the availability of financial aid resources.
 No student should be discouraged from attending BHSN due to limited financial resources.

 All students requesting financial aid must first complete the Free Application for Federal Student Aid (FAFSA).
 This may be done online at: www.fafsa.ed.gov.
-A new FAFSA is required for each financial aid year.
-The Financial Aid deadline for Academic Year 2018-2019 is May 1, 2018.
+A new FAFSA is required for each academic year.
+Be sure that you complete the Financial Aid for Academic Year 2021-2022.
+The tentative deadline is May 1, 2022.
 You can still apply after that deadline for Federal Financial Aid only.

 In order to be eligible to receive financial aid from BHSN, a student must meet the following standards:

 - Be enrolled as a student at BHSN.

 - Be enrolled at least half-time (12 clock hours) for Federal Title IV programs.
 Exception: Federal Pell Grant recipients may be enrolled less than half-time (45 clock hours) per term.

 - Be enrolled full-time (24 clock hours) for MASSGrant monies.